 - Indication that applicant has sufficient knowledge to successfully implement the proposed project.
 This may include:

-- Workshop participation (such as the Dakota County Soil & Water Conservation District’s project design workshops, part of the Landscaping for Clean Water workshop series)
+- Workshop participation (such as the Dakota County Soil & Water Conservation District’s Landscaping for Clean Water workshop series)

 - Consultation with a professional that has experience related to proposed project